leob/express-mongo-rest-starter/README.md

 [express-mongoose-es6-rest-api](https://github.com/KunalKapadia/express-mongoose-es6-rest-api) - A great Node/Express
 starter which I discovered after I made the first version of my starter.
-It turned out that it met already 80% of my needs, however my starter has a few simplifications (it does not use Babel, hence it can't use ES6 'import', instead I'm using 'require'; also I'm not using Bluebird for promises but plain ES6 promises; and there's some other stuff which I've omitted).
+It turned out that it met already 80% of my needs, however my starter has a few simplifications:

+It does not use Babel, hence it can't use ES6 'import', instead I'm using "require"; also I'm not using "Bluebird" for promises but plain ES6 promises; and there's some other stuff which I've omitted.

 However I've copied/pasted the excellent router/controller/model structure (including the naming convention) almost literally, because the structure looked more or less perfect to me.

 [Express Generator](https://github.com/expressjs/generator) - the official Expressjs application generator, this gave me the idea to use the 'bin/www.js' startup script which does the connection/networking stuff, isolated frm 'app.js'